A New Way to Use Your Venture and VentureOne Miles

 Remember, This Is for a Limited Time

 Ready to start using your miles from home?
-You can redeem them for purchases in these new categories through September 30, 2020.
-So find your favorite place to order from, cue up your streaming service of choice and enjoy knowing you can cover the cost with your Venture or VentureOne miles!
+You can redeem them for purchases in these new categories through June 30, 2021.
+So find your favorite place to order from, cue up your streaming service of choice and enjoy knowing you can cover the cost with your Venture or VentureOne miles.

 This limited-time offer is non-transferable and open to eligible Venture and VentureOne accountholders.
 If you upgrade or change your account to another credit card product, or if your account becomes delinquent, closed, restricted, over the credit line or otherwise not in good standing, you will not be eligible for this offer.

 Eligible accountholders are able to redeem miles for an account credit before 11:59 p.m.
 ET, June 30, 2021.
 Miles may be redeemed for eligible restaurant delivery, takeout and streaming service purchases that post to your account in the 90 days prior to redemption (Redemption Eligibility Period).

 Purchases that post to your account outside of the Redemption Eligibility Period, cash advances, transfers and checks used to access your account are not considered eligible purchases.
 Purchases may take 2 to 3 days to post to your account.
 Account credits lower your account balance but do not count toward your minimum monthly payment obligation.